zendesk/sunshine-conversations-web/README.md

 #### Desktop versions

-Chrome: Latest and one behind
+Chrome: Latest and one major version behind
-Edge: Latest and one behind
+Edge:  Latest and one major version behind
-Firefox: Latest and one behind
+Firefox:  Latest and one major version behind
 Internet Explorer: 11+
-Safari: Latest and one behind
+Safari:  Latest and one major version behind
-Opera: Latest
+Opera: Latest version

 #### Mobile versions